zzhangjii/learning-library/ApplicationIntegration-labguide.md

     activity, the form will automatically display APPROVE and REJECT buttons at runtime:

-      - Click on the *Approve Request* event at the left-side of the process model.
+      - Click on the *Approve Request* human activity at the left-side of the process model.

       - Click the hamburger icon that appears.
 If a popup menu doesn’t